tejv/USBCx/README.md

 4. Double click on USBCx-<version>.jar.
 In linux PC make sure to make this file executable.
 5. Log window will show "USBCx HW Attached".
-6. Boot the FW image USBCx-version.cyacd using download button(Do not start capture before bootloading).
+6. Boot the FW image USBCx-version.cyacd using download button(do not start capture before bootloading).
    This will put HW in boot mode and led will stop blinking.
 If download command failed then driver is not properly installed.